Investment Banks In India

-Investment Bank is a financial organisations that helps individuals, entities, or governments to raise capital and also provide financial consultancy services.
+Investment Bank is a financial organizations that helps individuals, entities, or governments to raise capital and also provide financial consultancy services.
 They act as an intermediary between investors and companies.
 An investment banker assists startups in raising funds to start their business and helps to find investment chances.
 Apart from finding capital, it supports startups in preparing business plans and pitch decks and entering the gateway of the capital market.
 Hence, Let’s look at the top investment banks in India:

 One of India’s central investment banks, Axis Capital Limited, is a leading equity firm.
 Firstly Axis Capital was founded in 2005 in Mumbai as Enam Securities Private Limited.
 Also, Axis Capital Ltd owns Axis Bank, the largest private sector bank.
 The bank offers solutions in conventional value and investment banking.
 It provides financial services to companies, investors, and government bodies in private equity, equity capital markets etc.